LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/create-class.md

 Finally, click **Save** to create the class.

->!NOTE The other sections (Visibility, Payment, and HTML Description) can be changed later.
+>NOTE The other sections (Visibility, Payment, and HTML Description) can be changed later.

 Once the class is created the TMS creates a template by retaining all of your selections except for the class dates, this is to help you create additional classes more quickly.